SEVEN STEPS TO THE REST OF GOD

 Introduction

-Let us therefore fear, lest, a promise being left us of entering into his rest, any of you should seem to come short of it.
+Therefore, since a promise remains of entering His rest, let us fear lest any of you seem to have come short of it.
 (Hebrews 4:1)

 The Christian salvation, or redemption, is a process.
 It is a definite program.
 The program of salvation begins when we receive by faith the atonement made on the cross of Calvary by the Lord Jesus Christ.
 The program of salvation is brought to a conclusion when we enter the promised-land rest of God.